11+ Beautiful California Wildflowers and Flower Fields You Must Visit This Spring

 Hours: Sunrise to Sunset

-When we visited, the caterpillars were eating through a whole field of them each day.
+We visited twice for the superbloom, and both times, we were a few days too late.
+Caterpillars ate through whole fields each day (see our footage from 2024).
 They disappeared so fast that we had to look for small patches in Borrego Springs outside the park.

 Where to Stay: Find hotel and rental deals nearby.